tintinmovie/drola/README.md

 ﻿# Drola
-A Drone Monitering System using LORA
+A Drone Monitoring System using LORA

-We introduce a seperate Hardware unit for drones which can easily mount on any kind of commercial or non-commercial drones.
+Introducing a seperate Hardware unit for drones which can easily mount on any kind of commercial or non-commercial drones.
 DroLa End node consists of a GPS module, microcontroller, LoRa module and a seperate battery.

 ### Setting up Drola End Node
 Setup the units according to the shematics given in the `LoRa_End_Node`.
 End node microcontroller should contain the given firmware.
 Communication channel and addresses of Lora modules should be according to the given firmware.